-If you are looking to reduce your generator noise by as much as possible – you may as well start by buying the best quiet generator out there.
-Check out our top pick – quiet portable generator.
+If you are looking to reduce your generator noise a large amount – you should first buy a quiet generator – most likely an inverter.
+Check out our top quiet portable generator pick.

 Also consider that 1) larger generators will create more noise, and 2) inverter generators are typically the quietest generators due to the technology used.